Hedgehog Street: Hedgehog Species Champion

-In 2017, Secretary of State for Transport Chris Grayling MP, was appointed the Species Champion for Hedgehogs in Parliament.
+In 2017, then Secretary of State for Transport Chris Grayling MP, was appointed the Species Champion for Hedgehogs in Parliament.
+He remained in this role until he stepped down from his MP role in the 2024 general election.
 The Species Champion Project partners Members of Parliament from England with wildlife organisations to bring political support to the protection and promotion of threatened wildlife.
 The project is run by a group of seven organisations: Amphibian and Reptile Conservation, Bat Conservation Trust, Buglife, Bumblebee Conservation Trust, Butterfly Conservation, Plantlife and the RSPB.
 Additional support is provided by the Angling Trust, the People's Trust for Endangered Species, the British Hedgehog Preservation Society and Somerset Wildlife Trust.